blliav/pyArea/pyArea.tab/Export.panel/ExportDXF.pushbutton/DEVELOPMENT_PLAN.md

 **Key Points:**
 - **Filename selection precedence:**
-  1. If the sheet JSON contains a non-empty `DWFX_UnderlayFilename` field (set via CalculationSetup on the Sheet node), ExportDXF uses that value as the DWFX filename (basename only), ensuring it ends with `.dwfx`.
+  1. If the sheet JSON contains a non-empty `DWFx_UnderlayFilename` field (set via CalculationSetup on the Sheet node), ExportDXF uses that value as the DWFX filename (basename only), ensuring it ends with `.dwfx`.
   2. Otherwise, it falls back to `export_utils.generate_dwfx_filename(doc.Title, sheet_elem.SheetNumber) + ".dwfx"` to match DWFX files created by ExportDWFX.
   - Default format: `{ModelName}-{SheetNumber}.dwfx` (e.g., `MyProject-A101.dwfx`)
 - **Scale conversion:** DWFX files are in millimeters, DXF is in centimeters